ukff/kyma-environment-broker/docs/03-21-configure-list-of-modules.md

 }
 ```

-- If you want to use your custom modules configuration, you must pass "list" with the modules you want installed.
+- If you want to use your custom modules' list configuration, you must pass the "list" with the modules you want installed.

 ```
 "modules": {